cbogart91/regex-tutorial/README.md

-# Regex Tutorial
+# Regex (Regular Expression) Tutorial

-Introductory paragraph (replace this with your text)
+Regular expressions, or regex, is a series of special characters that define a search pattern.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+This tutorial will go over the components of regex and for example

 ## Table of Contents